 Your stomach produces acid to help digest your food, so when you're not eating, you may experience heartburn (this side effect isn't as common as the others).
 This could range from mild discomfort to burping all day to full-on pain.
 Time should cure this side effect, so just keep drinking water, prop yourself up when you sleep, and when you do eat, avoid greasy, spicy foods that could make your heartburn worse.
 If it doesn't go away, speak to your doctor.

 Intermittent fasting can also cause constipation if you're not staying hydrated, which can cause bloating and discomfort.
-Stephanie suggests drinking tons of water to prevent this issue, which can also help prevent headaches, and make you feel more energized.
+Ferrari suggested drinking tons of water and getting enough fiber during your eating window to prevent this issue, which can also help prevent headaches and make you feel more energized.

 Cold fingers and toes while fasting is pretty common, but for a good reason!
 When you fast, blood flow increases to your fat stores.
 Called adipose tissue blood flow, this helps to move fat to your muscles, where it can be burned as a fuel.
 Ferrari said that when your blood sugar decreases, that can also make you more sensitive to feeling cold.